-I’m shamelessly tooting my own horn here because baking with protein powder is actually really difficult.
+The Ultimate High Protein Bar took a little time to perfect, but I got there in the end!
+I'm shamelessly tooting my own horn here because baking with protein powder is actually really difficult.
 Mess up the ratio of ingredients and you end up with a result akin to tasteless cardboard.
 But when done right, angels can be heard singing….or something like that.
-Enter the Ultimate High Protein Bar.

 This recipe took quite a few tries until I landed on a formula I'm really pleased with.
 Not only is it high in protein, it's also high in all important carbohydrate, and micronutrients such as potassium, magnesium and Vitamin E. Not to mention the taste and texture are as far away from tasteless cardboard as you can get!